Help us create a plan for improving safety in your school community!

 Our first step with every school is the action plan.
 This plan is designed to be a guiding document that is uniquely designed for supporting safe, active transportation in your community.
 Action plans identify improvements and activities that could help increase the number of students who walk, bike, or roll to and from school.
 The Beaverton School District’s Safe Routes to School Coordinator works with the schools to develop a comprehensive SRTS program specific to their unique context and environment.

-Your Safe Routes to School team will meet with City and County employees, as well as Enforcement, and Public Safety to evaluate recommendations from the audit.
+Your Safe Routes to School team will meet with City and County employees, as well as Public Safety to evaluate recommendations from the audit.

 Examples of SRTS Action plan recommendations include: